Table of Contents

 - TP53 mutations and 3p loss are commonly encountered

-- Recently discovered "basal-like" molecular subtype of pancreatic ductal adenocarcinoma is believed to also represent adenosquamous carcinoma (Nature 2016;531:47)
+- Recently discovered basal-like molecular subtype of PDAC is believed to also represent adenosquamous carcinoma (Nature 2016;531:47)

 Differential diagnosis